Shift equivalences through the lens of Cuntz-Krieger algebras: Introduction

-Surprisingly, as no particular relation appears to be imposed between $\phi$ and $\psi$, by merely representing the relations of shift equivalence we get that RSE coincides with SSE (see Theorem \ref{t:main}).
-Considering the counterexamples of Kim and Roush, we see that if $A$ and $B$ are shift equivalent but not strong shift equivalent, then it follows that one of the four relations of shift equivalence must fail when representing both $C^*(G_C) = C^*(G_A) \oplus C^*(G_B)$ and $C^*(G_D)$ on the same Hilbert space (see Section \ref{s:rse} for more details).
+Surprisingly, by merely representing the relations of shift equivalence as bounded operator on Hilbert space, we get SSE (see Theorem \ref{t:main}).
+Considering the counterexamples of Kim and Roush, we see that if $A$ and $B$ are shift equivalent but not strong shift equivalent, then it follows that one of the four relations of shift equivalence must fail when representing everything on the same Hilbert space (see Section \ref{s:rse} for more details).